-WHO has a zero-tolerance policy towards all forms of Sexual Exploitation, Abuse and Harassment (SEAH) and is committed to capacitating our workforce, partners and collaborators to prevent, protect from and respond effectively and quickly to any allegation of SEAH.
-Joining force across agencies to fight SEAH can power our efforts and positively impact communities, victims and survivors directly.
+WHO has a zero-tolerance policy towards all forms of Sexual Misconduct (SM) and is committed to capacitating our workforce, partners and collaborators to prevent, protect from and respond effectively and quickly to any allegation of SM.
+Joining forces across agencies to fight SM can power our efforts and positively impact communities, victims and survivors directly.

-Keep an eye out for announcements via email and via Workplace as in 2022, WHO, together with partners and experts across the world, will run 6 webinars as part of the #NoExcuse internal campaign to #StopSEAH.
+Keep an eye out for announcements via email and Workplace, as in 2023, WHO, together with partners and experts worldwide, will run six webinars.
 The webinars information will be advertised through internal and external WHO's channels.

 Protecting communities from Sexual Exploitation and Abuse (SEA): are we doing enough?